 You may be familiar with peer-to-peer marketplaces such as Lending Club and Funding Hero.
 These marketplaces match a borrower with a creditor.
 The creditor is typically a bank or an anonymous individual on the platform who is looking to make money off of the interest payments.
-Zirtue differs in that you can only match with people you know who are in your phone’s contact list, and the creditor makes little to know money off of the transaction.
+Zirtue differs in that you can only match with people you know who are in your phone’s contact list, and the creditor makes little to no money off of the transaction.
 Note that Zirtue does not secure the loan so there is still an element of the honor system in these transactions; they aren’t going to go after the borrower for non-payment so there is still an element of the honor system / maintaining good relationships in the system.

 One of Zirtue’s primary aims is to provide a viable alternative to payday loans.
-While payday loans are sometimes a necessary evil, the annual percentage rates are an average of 391% while loans on Zirtue averages 5% annual percentage rate (APR).
+While payday loans are sometimes a necessary evil, the annual percentage rates are an average of 391% while loans on Zirtue average 5% annual percentage rate (APR).
 The app provides a structured process for the borrower to show friends and family that they are serious about repaying the loan.

 How does Zirtue Work?

 After downloading Zirtue from the Apple or Android store, the borrower and lender agree to the loan amount (anywhere from $20 to $10,000) and repayment terms in the app.
-Repayments can be setup as a one-time lump payment or a recurring set of installment payments over a period of weeks/months with optional steps to include pictures of the bills to be paid with the loan.
+Repayments can be set up as a one-time lump payment or a recurring set of installment payments over a period of weeks/months with optional steps to include pictures of the bills to be paid with the loan.
 The borrower and lender also connect their bank accounts directly to the app.
 Once these steps are completed, Zirtue facilitates the transfer of funds between bank accounts, and then it automatically initiates repayment based on the agreed terms.

 Additional options are being added, where the lender can directly pay a bill for the borrower.
 They currently only offer this with AT&T, and they are actively working to partner with additional companies.